 I have completed post graduate diplomas in Women’s Heath (PGDipOMG) and Children’s Health (DCH), and these are special interests of mine.
 I am trained in the insertion and removal of IUCDs and the Jadelle contraceptive implant, as well as Pipelle endometrial biopsy.
 I also have a special interest in Older People’s health and I work regularly at the residential care homes in Wanaka.
 I enjoy the wide scope and variety of general practice and in 2017 I became an elected Fellow of the Royal NZ College of GPs.

 My husband and I have been lucky to live in Wanaka since December 2014.
-We enjoy getting outdoors with our daughter on our days off, especially enjoying canyoning, hiking and mountain biking.
+We enjoy getting outdoors with our children on our days off, especially enjoying canyoning, hiking and mountain biking.